Spanish Paprika

 For us, the intensely fruity and haunting flavors of this wild mushroom called Chanterelle, which we hunt for in the mountains, combines magically with the fresh corn cob kernels and the smoked bacon umami flavors.
 And then we add the sweet briny rich crab taste of the sea, all in a creamy Sherry and Tarragon herb broth.
 It’s one of the most savory and umami packed chowders we’ve ever made.

-Pasta e Fagioli with Sausage and Kale
+Pasta e Fagioli

 Pasta e Fagioli translates as Pasta and Beans but this dish is so much more than that.
-It’s a feast!
+It’s the ultimate comfort food.
 This classic Italian dish is perfect when there is a bite to the air, and the dry leaves are blowing past the door.
 Build a fire in the fireplace and sit down to this classic rustic comfort food at the weathered kitchen table.
 This is an authentic Italian umami bomb, so rich and savory, often served with rosemary and garlic focaccia, or toasted Kalamata olive bread with cheese, and a rich red wine to stand up to it all.

 Red Bell Peppers Stuffed with Smoked Sausage, Garlic Seared Spinach, Feta and Rice